multipride-evalita/multipride-evalita.github.io/content/data/index.md

 The Data is available now!
 To gain access to it, fill the [form](https://forms.gle/stegvyLf7jY8T9Y48)
 {{< /alert >}}

-The data will be released for everyone on our GitHub after the task's end
+At this stage, the password to access the data (on our GitHub) is released only to task participants after they fill the form.

 {{< github repo="multipride-evalita/MultiPRIDE-Task" showThumbnail=false >}}